automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 ## The Interview process

-If you are still here after that **"gyaan"** (loosely translated from Hindi to **pep talk**) 💪, I think you are ready for this sea of information with lots of links to resources that helped me, so let me get right to the point 👇
+If you are still here after that word of advice 💪, I think you are ready for this sea of information with lots of links to resources that helped me, so let me get right to the point 👇

-So Meta (previously known as facebook) as of 2021 has the below interview loop for Software Engineers
+Meta (previously known as facebook) as of 2021 has the below interview loop for Software Engineers position.

+> Note: There are different roles within the company, Product engineer, Quality
+> specialist, QA Engineering lead, Android/iOS/Backend dev/AI/ML engineers and
+> so on, please check with your recruiter as some of these rounds could have
+> different scope and objectives and they are in the best position to confirm.

+- Recruiter screening
 - 1 Coding interview (screening)

 Followed by a full onsite interview loop having total of 4 interviews of 45 mins